Antiphon: Polyphonic votive antiphons

-Polyphonic Marian antiphons emerged in England in the 14th century as settings of texts honouring the Virgin Mary, which were sung separately from the mass and office, often after Compline.
+Polyphonic Marian antiphons in the Tudor votive style emerged in England in the 14th century as settings of texts honouring the Virgin Mary, which were sung separately from the mass and office, often after Compline.
 Towards the end of the 15th century, English composers produced expanded settings up to nine parts, with increasing complexity and vocal range.
 The largest collection of such antiphons is the late-15th-century Eton Choirbook.
 As a result, antiphony remains particularly common in the Anglican musical tradition: the singers often face each other, placed in the quire's Decani and Cantoris.

 Greater Advent antiphons

 The Greater Advent or O Antiphons are antiphons used at daily prayer in the evenings of the last days of Advent in various liturgical Christian traditions.
 Each antiphon is a name of Christ, one of his attributes mentioned in Scripture.
 In the Roman Catholic tradition, they are sung as antiphons to the Magnificat in Vespers from December 17 to December 23.
 In the Church of England they have traditionally been used as antiphons to the Magnificat at Evening Prayer.
 More recently they have found a place in primary liturgical documents throughout the Anglican Communion, including the Church of England's Common Worship liturgy.
 Use of the O Antiphons was preserved in Lutheranism at the German Reformation, and they continue to be sung in Lutheran churches.